LXiong/AdViewSDK-IOS-README-File-Imp/README.md

 CoreMotion.framework         libz.tbd
 libsqlite3.tbd

-3. When adding SDK, some documents are repeatedly used, you need to delect the repeatedly used documents or do not compile them.
-The repeated documents includes: OpenUDID.m 、ZipArchive.m 、zip.m 、unzip.m 、mztools.c  ioapi.c  and Reachbility.m。
+3.When adding SDK, some documents are repeatedly used, you need to delect the repeatedly used documents or do not compile them.The repeated documents includes: OpenUDID.m 、ZipArchive.m 、zip.m 、unzip.m 、mztools.c  ioapi.c  and Reachbility.m。
-4. Configurate your ads’ interstitial priorities and propotions in AdView’s website.
+4.Configurate your ads’ interstitial priorities and propotions in AdView’s website.
-5. Compile and connect your project and the interstitial can be shown.
+5.Compile and connect your project and the interstitial can be shown.
 X. AdView background app settings
-1)	 app settings
+1)app settings

-2)	Select ad platform
+2)Select ad platform

-3)	Add ad platform
+3)Add ad platform
 Select the platform you want